Food Systems For Nutrition Innovation Lab

 FSN-IL’s Strategic Plan

-To achieve our objectives, the FSN-IL will:
+To achieve our objectives, the FSN-IL:

 “Feed the Future will leverage key partnerships with U.S. universities, including Minority Serving Institutions (MSIs) and those engaging with Feed the Future Innovation Labs; U.S. private business and nonprofit sectors; commodity groups; international agricultural research centers (e.g., CGIAR); and national research and extension programs in partner countries, including government, universities, civil society, and private-sector partners.” p.
 15